Flyfishing the Brookville Tailwater

 • A small strike indicator followed by a size 18 wet fly on 5x tippet, followed by 18-24" of 6x or 7x tippet tied to the bend of the wet fly, with a #22 unweighted Pheasant Tail nymph as the point fly.

-• A size 16 elk hair caddis as fly on 5x tippet as "fly 1" with 24" of 6x tippet tied to the bend of the caddis and a small, unweighted midge emerger as the point fly.
+• A size 16 elk hair caddis fly on 5x tippet as "fly 1" with 24" of 6x tippet tied to the bend of the caddis and a small, unweighted midge emerger as the point fly.

-• A "Hopper-Dropper" rig - A size 8 - 10 floating hopper pattern on 3x-4x tippet, with 24-36" of 5x tippet tied to the bend of the hopper and a size 20 tiger midge as the point fly.
+• A "Hopper-Dropper" rig - A size 8 - 10 floating hopper or stonefly pattern on 3x-4x tippet, with 24-36" of 5x tippet tied to the bend of the hopper and a size 20 tiger midge as the point fly.
 The hopper fly should have enough flotation to be able to suspend the nymph without being pulled under.